real-eren/aoc-2022-day6/README.md

 and 2 predictable branches doesn't really increase contention for the resources we were short on.

 ## Cache Contention
-For the `gather` algorithms, if all the offsets are equal modulo 4096, there is a significant slowdown.
+For the `gather` algorithms, if all the offsets are equal modulo 4096, then there is a significant slowdown.
 This is because on each iteration all 8 or 16 memory accesses target the same bucket in the cache, which overwhelms the associativity.
 This could be addressed by staggering the offsets, but that further complicates the algorithm.